Jalen Brunson NBA Playoffs Player Props: Knicks vs. Cavaliers

-Jalen Brunson and his New York Knicks teammates match up versus the Cleveland Cavaliers in the 2023 NBA Playoffs, at 6:00 PM ET on Saturday.
+Jalen Brunson could make a big impact for the New York Knicks at 7:30 PM on Tuesday against the Cleveland Cavaliers in the 2023 NBA Playoffs.

-Let's break down Brunson's prop bets, and some stats and trends to help you make good wagers.
+We're going to examine Brunson's prop bets, using stats and trends to help you make good picks.

 Jalen Brunson Prop Bets vs. the Cavaliers